5 Ways to Make Homemade Rust Remover

-What do ketchup, limes, and vinegar have in common?
+What do ketchup, lemons, vinegar, potatoes, and cream of tartar have in common?
 They’re all excellent—and natural—solutions for removing rust.
 Read on to learn how these pantry staples can restore your metal pieces to their original shine.

 Few things are more unsightly than a sudden smattering of rust spots plaguing your smooth metal surfaces.
 Whether on a garden tool or the kitchen sink, that dreaded orange color tends to age your favorite belongings, making them appear old and dirty even when they aren’t.
-While you can’t always prevent this common, moisture-caused chemical reaction from occurring, you can naturally remove it.
-Try one of these rust-busting recipes to get your metal items looking shiny and new again.
+While you can’t always prevent this common, moisture-caused chemical reaction from occurring, you can get rid of rust—and naturally.
+Try one of these homemade rust remover recipes to get your metal items looking shiny and new once again.

 Believe it or not, a little green lime and its larger yellow cousin—the lemon—can help eliminate rust in its early stages before it reaches the interior metal.
 Combined with the abrasive benefits of salt, the acidic properties of the citrus fruit make for an effective scrub (and a great margarita!).
 Start by coating the affected area with a sprinkling of salt.
 Then, squeeze the juice over the salty surface.
 After letting the mixture sit for two to three hours, use the rind to rub off the residue and reveal a rust-free result.
 Finish up by rinsing and drying the piece completely.

-For this DIY remover, you’ll need to reach into the fridge and grab a popular hot dog topper: ketchup.
+For this homemade rust remover, you’ll need to reach into the fridge and grab a popular hot dog topper: ketchup.
 Mixed with washing soda, this condiment can work wonders, returning your metal items back to their former gleaming glory.
 To create the concoction, put water and washing soda in a spray bottle, and shake the bottle vigorously.
-Saturate the rust spots with the mixture, then apply some ketchup to the affected areas.
-Allow the items to sit for two hours, then rinse with water and wipe dry.
+Saturate the orange spots with the mixture, then top with some ketchup to get rid of the rust.
+Allow the items to sit for two hours before you rinse with water and wipe dry.

 “POWER OF THREE” PROCESS